dry-rb/dry-validation/docsite/source/messages.html.md

 # => {:name=>["First name must be filled"]}
 ```

+^INFO
-> Schema messages **use the same top-level namespace** as rule messages, remember about this if you want to customize messages for schema predicate failures.
+Schema messages **use the same top-level namespace** as rule messages, remember about this if you want to customize messages for schema predicate failures.
+^

 ### Learn more